hashicorp/docker-base/README.md

 ## Building the Images

 There's a top-level `Makefile` that does all the building.
-If you are developing locally and don't have the HahsiCorp signing key, you can run `NOSIGN=1 make` to avoid the signing step.
+If you are developing locally and don't have the HashiCorp signing key, you can run `NOSIGN=1 make` to avoid the signing step.